TheYodash/star-wars-web-app/README.md

 ### I. Must have:
 - [x] The app needs to have multiple pages and use client-side routing
 - [x] The app should make use of the Context API or use custom hooks;
-- [x] Build the navigation bar to link to "Characters," "Episodes," and "Spaceships."
+- [x] Build the navigation bar to link to Characters.
 - [x] Fetch data from the Star Wars API for each section.
-- [x] Build a page to show information about characters, planets, and starships
+- [x] Build a page to show information about characters.
 - [x] Display the data fetched in a clean and organized format.
 - [x] Implement error handling for API requests.
 - [x] Add pagination for characters if the data exceeds the page limit.